Skip to main content

 • Public: Public locations have been approved by Niantic’s Trust & Safety team and have met the required criteria of safety and public accessibility.
 These locations may be used in published projects.

 • Private: Private locations are only accessible to your Workspace.
-They can be created by scanning a location using Niantic’s Wayfarer app.
+They can be created by scanning a location using Niantic’s Scaniverse app.
 Private locations are intended for use during development and, due to possible performance issues, should not be included in a published project.